LearnWeb3DAO/Celo-Track/NFT-Marketplace-Part-2.md

 Great, we're now finally at the point where we can write our actual script.

-One last quick thing before we do that though, run the following command in your terminal from the `supgrah` directory
+One last quick thing before we do that though, run the following command in your terminal from the `subgrah` directory

 ```shell
 graph codegen